How IHE is run

 Conferences & Courses

-Council’s 26 elected members take part in three Portfolio Groups, Membership and Qualifications, Professional Development and Recruitment and Member Services.
+Council’s elected members take part in three Portfolio Groups:

-Officers are elected in March, take office at the June AGM and normally serve for two years.
-Members can serve for two terms of three years, but must then stand down for at least a year.
+Council members can serve a maximum terms of four years, but must then stand down for at least a year.
 All IHE members are welcome to get involved and nominate candidates for council vacancies.
-Nomination ballots go out to all members in May if there are more nominees than vacancies.
+Nominations are usually sought in March with a ballot held in April if there are more nominees than vacancies available.

 Annual General Meeting (AGM) & Extraordinary General Meeting (EGM)

-IHE’s AGM takes place each June as part of a day-long schedule of events which usually includes a course or conference, council meeting, and an annual dinner and awards ceremony.
+IHE’s AGM takes place in June/July each year.
 The AGM is an opportunity for the Institute to make changes to the Memorandum and Articles which set out the Institute’s governance and address motions which are raised at the February Council meeting.

-The EGM can take place at any time of the year and considers significant motions.
+An EGM can take place at any time of the year where significant motions require attention.
 All IHE members are welcome to take an active part and corporate members can vote at general meetings.